kene111/ALI/README.md

 ### How to run application:
-1) clone the repository
+1) Clone the repository
 2) On the local repository create and activate a virtual enviroment
-3) install the required libraries from the requirements.txt   --> pip install -r requirements.txt
+3) Install the required libraries from the requirements.txt   --> pip install -r requirements.txt
 4) On the cli run: python main.py